olsh/olsh.github.io/_posts/2018-06-21-resharper-to-sonarqube.markdown

 categories: resharper sonarqube
 ---

+*Update 2019-08-04*

+*If you are using self-hosted SonarQube server, you can consider to use the [plugin](https://github.com/Soloplan/resharper-clt-plugin)*

 In the latest version of SonarQube new fantastic feature was introduced, so-called external analyzers.
 The quote from the [official site](https://www.sonarqube.org/sonarqube-7-2/):